Life CCC Privacy Statement

 - requesting Code Subscribers to lodge an annual return reporting on their compliance with the Code;

-- provision of periodic recommendations to the FSC on;
+- provision of periodic recommendations to CALI on;

 - training and other activities necessary to assist Code Subscribers to meet the requirements of the Code;